ggalan87/clocks-installation/README.md

 The installation deals with the fealings that emerge due to time that passes and time that is running out.

-The installation comprises of natural objects (clocks), a sensing device (AI-camera) and a microcontroller (Arduino) to orchestrate an interactive visual and auditory experiences.
+The installation comprises of natural objects (clocks), a sensing device (AI-camera) and a microcontroller (Arduino) to orchestrate interactive visual and auditory experiences.

 The installation is built using [ossia score](https://ossia.io/score/about.html), an open-source media sequencer